-Cora Bett Thomas Realty Beaufort Raises Money and Has Fun at The Port Royal Soft Shell Crab Festival.
+Cora Bett Thomas Realty Has Fun and Raises Money at the Soft Shell Crab Festival.

 For many in the Lowcountry, softshell crab is both a delicacy and a delight.
 The flavorful crustacean, is especially delicious when it is molting and its shell is, well, soft.
 But, the time period during which the crabs molt is very short.
 Fans of this tasty treat have to act quickly to enjoy it while they can.
 Every year, Port Royal, South Carolina celebrates the joy of soft shell crab with The Port Royal Soft Shell Crab Festival.
 Port Royal is a small community adjacent to Beaufort.